At Apple Dental Care in Edmonton, Dr. Cindy Neufeld offers BOTOX® treatments to help relax muscles in the face and jaw.

 When injected into the facial muscles, BOTOX® releases neurotoxins, which prevent the muscles from contracting and helps them to relax.

-Cosmetic: BOTOX® is also commonly used to reduce or eliminate facial wrinkles.
+BOTOX® is also commonly used to reduce or eliminate facial wrinkles.
+Dr. Neufeld is trained and certified in the use of upper or lower face BOTOX® cosmetic treatments.

 Therapeutic BOTOX® at Apple Dental Care